Adroiti/docs-for-code-review-tools/tfsec/aws-kms-auto-rotate-keys.md

-Pattern: A KMS key is not configured to auto-rotate
+Pattern: Missing use of auto rotation for AWS KMS key

 Issue: -